50 new COVID-19 cases in Albania

 Related Articles

-TIRANA, June 17 - Fifty new coronavirus cases were confirmed in the last 24 hours, bringing the total number of infected patients to 1722 in Albania.
-Furthermore, an 82-year-old woman from Tirana passed away on Wednesday, bringing the death toll to 38 victims.
-The victim suffered from several underlying health conditions.
+TIRANA, June 19 - Fifty new coronavirus cases were confirmed in the last 24 hours, bringing the total number of infected patients to 1838 in Albania.
+Furthermore, four more patients passed away due to the coronavirus, bringing the death toll to 42 victims.

-So far, tests have been conducted on more than 21,000 people.
-A total of 53 patients are being treated at the Infectious Diseases Hospital, nine of whom are in intensive care and three are intubated.
+So far, tests have been conducted on more than 22,500 people.
+A total of 64 patients are being treated at the Infectious Diseases Hospital, seven of whom are in intensive care and one is intubated.